jonfairbanks/Halbert/README.md

 A Dockerized Slackbot written with Hubot

 ### Prerequisites
 A Slackbot token pre-configured for your team is required.
 [Checkout the Slack docs for more information](https://api.slack.com/slack-apps).

 ### Start the Container Headless
-If you do not want to connect to the container and just want to run it, use daemon mode with -d:
+If you do not want to connect to the container and just want to run it, use daemon mode with **-d**:
-Example: (sudo) docker run -d -e HUBOT_SLACK_TOKEN=<token> --name halbert jonfairbanks/halbert
+Example: `(sudo) docker run -d -e HUBOT_SLACK_TOKEN=<token> --name halbert jonfairbanks/halbert`

 ### Start and Connect to the Container for Debugging
-1) To download, launch and connect to the container: `(sudo) docker run -it --name halbert jonfairbanks/halbert '/bin/bash'``
+1) To download, launch and connect to the container: `(sudo) docker run -it --name halbert jonfairbanks/halbert '/bin/bash'`
 2) Finally, launch the bot within the container: `HUBOT_SLACK_TOKEN=<token> ./bin/hubot`